WhatYouHaventSeen/Community-Rules/README.md

 <sup>1</sup> Google does an excellent job at detecting duplicate accounts created to circumvent bans.
 I can't speak for
 Google, but there is a good chance that if you attempt to circumvent a ban by creating an alternate account you will have ALL of your Google accounts on ALL Google services permanently shut down.
-You don't want that.
+You probably don't want that.

 <sup>2</sup> That "something" would *still* not be "telling me what to do."